 The Home Seller Inspection sometimes called a pre-inspection is a very intelligent but often underused selling tool for a prospective home seller.
-Getting the home inspection done prior to placing a home under contract or even on the market gives the current owner an opportunity to exhibit transparency in a future transaction thus potentially speeding up the selling process and eliminating last-minute deal points that could kill the sell.
-A major benefit of a Home Seller Inspection is any repairs needed can by systematically and efficiently taken care of without the pressure of a pending deadline.
+Getting the home inspection done prior to placing a home under contract or even on the market gives the current owner an opportunity to exhibit transparency in a future transaction thus potentially speeding up the selling process and eliminating last-minute deal points that could kill the sale.
+A major benefit of a Home Seller Inspection is any repairs needed can be systematically and efficiently taken care of without the pressure of a pending deadline.

 The actions of the inspector in this type of inspection mimic that of a Home Buyers Inspection except that the report is delivered to the seller.
 Want to shorten the days on the market that your property stays on the market?
 Call A-Pro The First Coast home inspection and order a Home Seller Inspection and get us working for you.

 Is your home built to withstand severe winds?
 In hurricane-prone states such as Georgia and Florida, homeowners can get peace of mind and potential savings on their homeowner’s insurance by having a certified professional perform a Windstorm Mitigation Inspection.
 In Florida, state law mandates that insurance providers discount policies when certain wind mitigation techniques have been used on a home.
 The inspector will report on the roof covering and its condition; the shape of the roof (since some types, such as gable roofs, are more susceptible to wind damage); the quality of the roof deck attachment; adequacy of roof-to-wall connections; the presence of secondary water resistance; and more.